 Singleton Pattern - Quiz Explanation

-The correct answers are indicated below, along with text that explains the correct answers.
+The correct answers are indicated below, along with brief explanations for why each answer is correct.

 1. The general purpose of the Singleton pattern is to: